Lycoris21/MobDev-Shiz/README.md

 # MobDev-Shiz

-### This repo would hold all my CIS 2203N Mobile Development Course Activities
+### This repo will hold all my CIS 2203N Mobile Development Course Activities